 Somewhere in the middle of all that, I moved the operation to the local industrial park and took on people, and here are a few relics from that epoch.
 I time-stamp this post to match the one flyer that carries a specific date, but the items on this page span a year or so.
+Here is a little human-interest story from about the same time.
 (Please note: the address and phone number here is no longer current!)

 A1 — Cybertronics is an Electronic Parts House, operating at Retail, Wholesale, and Mail Order levels.
 By stocking in depth IC’s, Sockets, Discrete Components, Breadboarding & Test Hardware, and a wide variety of support hardware and accessories, we are providing the Louisville area and a national mail-order clientele with the State-of-the-Art in components.

 A2 — Cybertronics is a Computer Store, featuring Zonic Labs, IMSAI, and various other Microprocessor Systems, in assembled or kit form.
 With over six man-years of collective experience in the design and application of microprocessors, we are equipped to assist with a system from specification to software.
 In stock are CPU’s, Peripherals, and considerable support hardware.
 Come see our demo system!